decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

 // @public
 export type TextureMode = 'nine-slices' | 'center' | 'stretch';

-// Warning: (ae-missing-release-tag) "TextureUnion" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export interface TextureUnion {
     // (undocumented)